Drugs and Crime Research

 Prevention and Intervention

-NIJ funds projects to identify and evaluate strategies (including treatment) to prevent, deter or reduce drug- and alcohol-related crime.
+NIJ funds projects to identify and evaluate policies and programs (including treatment) to prevent, deter or reduce drug- and alcohol-related crime.
 See:

 NIJ funds projects to increase the field's understanding about the dynamics of drug production and distribution in domestic and international markets.
 See:

-NIJ funds projects to identify and assess new drug-testing and detection methods, technologies and strategies.
+NIJ funds projects to identify and assess drug detection methods, technologies and strategies for law enforcement and offender monitoring.
 See:

 NIJ's projects are often developed in collaboration with other federal agencies including: